-- 9. The attached Appendix A to this report summarises the revenue budget movements since the last financial review report.
-The net budget requirement remains at £66.721m which is consistent with the original budget. - 10.
+- 7. The attached Appendix A to this report summarises the revenue budget movements since the last financial review report.
+The net budget requirement remains at £66.721m which is consistent with the original budget. - 8.
 There have been a number of budget adjustments with no net impact because they are either self-balancing virements within department budgets or budget increases financed by reserves.
-The net drawdown from reserves for the period was £0.305m, of which £0.150 was the allocation from the severance reserve to cover voluntary severance/early retirement costs. - 11.
-Update on 2013/14 Elements of Financial plan yet to be Achieved:
+The net drawdown from reserves for the period was £0.525m, of which £0.470m was the planned allocation from the PFI reserve to cover rental payments.

+9. Update on 2013/14 Elements of Financial plan yet to be Achieved:

 The Authority approved savings in total of £19.3m (Phase 1 & 2) as part of the 2011/12 - 2017/18 financial plans.
-Of the savings expected to be implemented by 2013/14 (£14.3m) £1.197m have yet to be formally implemented, however plans are well advanced to deliver these savings, and in cash terms the total value of savings will be delivered in the year.
-The position on the outstanding £1.197m saving options is;
+Of the savings expected to be implemented by 2013/14 (£14.3m) £1.106m have yet to be formally implemented, however plans are well advanced to deliver these savings, and in cash terms the total value of savings will be delivered in the year.
+The position on the outstanding £1.106m saving options is;

-- Estates £0.250m; Outsourcing was anticipated to save £0.250m p.a.
+- Estates £0.166m; Outsourcing was anticipated to save £0.250m p.a.
 The outsourcing has been deferred for a number of reasons.
-The service has reviewed the in-house cleaning function and has now implemented the revised staffing structure leaving £0.150m to be found from within the remaining employee and facilities management costs.
-Officers are reviewing these areas and are confident the full saving option can be formally implemented before the end of the year. - Flexible Shift Patterns at Whiston £0.300m; Whilst the shift pattern at Whiston has not changed the overall restructure of fire cover will deliver additional savings that will meet this target. - Phase 2 Cuts in Front Line £.305m; this will be delivered as part of the implementation of the grey book staffing model changes and the move to 28 fire appliances as of 9th September 2013, and the subsequent station and watch re balancing. - Outstanding Phase 2 Cuts in Support Costs £0.342m; Over £1.333m of the required saving has been implemented so far, the balance reflects some outstanding business re-engineering work that is required before the remaining savings can be formally implemented.
+The service has reviewed the in-house cleaning function and has now implemented the revised staffing structure leaving £0.166m to be found from within the remaining employee and facilities management costs.
+Officers are reviewing these areas and are confident the full saving option can be formally implemented before the end of the year. - Flexible Shift Patterns at Whiston £0.300m; Whilst the shift pattern at Whiston has not changed the overall restructure of fire cover will deliver additional savings that will meet this target. - Phase 2 Cuts in Front Line £0.305m; this will be delivered as part of the implementation of the grey book staffing model changes and the move to 28 fire appliances as of 9th September 2013, and the subsequent station and watch re-balancing.
+Once this is concluded the operational budget will be amended.
+In addition as part of the Fire review the Chief Fire Officer has concluded that at this time the capability provided by the Marine Rescue Unit (MRU) continues to deliver an important part of the overall response capability of the service and should be maintained.
+Members will recall that the mid-term financial plan assumed a reduction in costs from the MRU (either by income generation if successful or by closing the service).
+Whilst there has been some success achieving a small increase in income from current partners it is now considered that this particular option will not be achieved in light of the need for the service as part of a balanced response capability.
+However the overall restructure of fire cover has identified off setting savings that will compensate for this and maintain a balanced plan. - Outstanding Phase 2 Cuts in Support Costs £0.335m; Over £1.340m of the required saving has been implemented so far, the balance reflects some outstanding business re-engineering work that is required before the remaining savings can be formally implemented.